aitcheno/dms1_blog/posts/blog-post-w02s1.md

 ## Assignment Update/Progress 20/03:
 I found myself just noodling on the guitar and suddenly a song came to me.
 I fleshed it out a bit and decided I could use it for my assignment.
 It was quite sombre so I was working out ways to bring it into the more energetic feeling for the second half.
-It's currently a work in progress but it is progress and helping guide my
+It's currently a work in progress but it is progress!

-I'm planning to shoot at Melbourne Uni before next class as it was where I studied last year and is what I'm basing the first half of my video on.
+I'm planning to shoot at Melbourne Uni before next class as it was where I studied last year and is what I'm basing the first half of my self portrait on.
-.